aksommerville/spellingbee/README.md

 6: 38 for 'MUZJIK'
 7: 79 for 'MUZJIKS'
 ```
 Best Disemvoweller-legal play is "RHYTHMS" for 68 points.
+(104 with a 3x word)

-There's a ceiling of 147 points for a single play (MUZJIKS with 3x word against the Eyeball, but that actually isn't possible since there's an "I").
+The best possible play is "JUKEBOX" against the Eyeball with a 3x word: 137 points.
-I haven't determined what the best legal play is, but definitely at least 137.
+Interestingly, against non-Eyeball monsters, the best is "MUZJIKS" for exactly the same 137 points.

 Words without vowels, even Y, full dict:
 ```